-Even if we are successful in developing a therapeutic application using our $VSEL^{TM}$ technology or other potential stem cell technologies, we still may be unsuccessful in creating a commercially viable and profitable business.
+Even if we are successful in developing a therapeutic application using our VSELTM technology or other potential stem cell technologies, we still may be unsuccessful in creating a commercially viable and profitable business.

 The commercial viability of our VSELTM technology and other stem cell technologies may depend upon our ability to successfully expand the number of stem cells collected through adult stem cell collection processes in order to achieve a therapeutically-viable dose.
 Today, the number of very small embryonic-like stem cells that can be isolated from the peripheral blood of an adult donor is relatively small and this volume of cells may not be sufficient for therapeutic applications.
 A critical component of our adult stem cell collection, processing and storage services relating to the VSELTM technology and other potential stem cell technologies could therefore be the utilization of stem cell expansion processes.
-There are many biotechnology laboratories attempting to develop stem cell expansion technology, but to date stem cell expansion techniques remain very inefficient.
-There can be no assurance that such technology will be effective or available at all.
+There are many biotechnology laboratories attempting to develop stem cell expansion technology, but to date stem cell expansion technologies to become available at all.
 The failure of cost effective and reliable expansion technologies to become available could severely limit the commercial opportunities of our VSELTM technology programs and other potential stem cell technologies and limit our business prospects, which could have a material adverse effect on our business, operating results and financial condition.

 Moreover, stem cell collection techniques are rapidly developing and could undergo significant change in the future.
-Such rapid technological development could result in our technologies becoming obsolete.
+Such rapid technological development could result in our technologies, becoming obsolete.
 Successful biotechnology development in general is highly uncertain and is dependent on numerous factors, many of which are beyond our control.
 While our VSELTM technology and other stem cell technologies appear promising, such technologies may fail to be successfully commercialized for numerous reasons, including, but not limited to, competing technologies for the same indication.
 There can be no assurance that we will be able to develop a commercially successful therapeutic application for this technology or other potential stem cell technologies.